ray-project/ray/doc/source/tune/faq.rst

         # ...
     )

-Then the separate Ray Tune jobs will all have their own trainable which will not conflict with each other.
+Each Ray Tune jobs has its own trainable and does not conflict with others.

-The disadvantage of this approach is that resuming is a bit more complicated.
-If you want to resume a run, you will have to use the same unique trainable name again before calling ``Trainer.restore()``.
+This approach has the disadvantage of complicating the process of resuming.
+To resume a run, use the same unique trainable name again before calling ``Trainer.restore()``.
-This means you'll likely have to store the trainable name somewhere, as we're not updating this automatically (yet).
+You have to store the trainable name, because we're not updating it automatically (yet).